NadeemaDashan/task-tracker/README.md

 THIS IS FOR PRACTISE USE ONLY

-Basic angular project just for a practise node modules need to be available in order to run this projec
+Basic angular project just for a practise, node modules should be available in order to run this project

 Thank you !